keboola/config-migration-tool/README.md

 If you need to create a new app for the same service but differing e.g. only in version of the API, you can migrate configurations using built-in helpers.

- First add definition to `definition.json`.
+ Add definition to `definition.json`.
 Its format is:

  ``` json
  {